Skip to main content

 4 mentions Positive Neutral Negative

-Overall, the game's stability is generally positive, with users reporting smooth performance and impressive visuals, particularly on the Steam Deck at medium settings.
-However, some glitches, such as dialogue skipping in the final cutscene, have been noted, which can detract from the experience.
+The game runs smoothly with stable performance, including on devices like the Steam Deck at 45 FPS with medium settings.
+However, there are occasional glitches, such as skipped dialogue in the final cutscene, which can affect the overall experience.

 • monetization